zjunlp/KnowledgeEditingPapers/README.md

 ---

 ## 🌟 Why Knowledge Editing?
-Knowledge Editing (or Model Editing) is a compelling field of research that focuses on facilitating efficient modifications to the behavior of models, particularly **foundation models**.
+Knowledge Editing is a compelling field of research that focuses on facilitating efficient modifications to the behavior of models, particularly **foundation models**.
 The aim is to implement these changes within a specified scope of interest without negatively affecting the model's performance across a broader range of inputs.

 ### Keywords
 Knowledge Editing has strong connections with following topics.